MrDesjardins/gym-water-app/README.md

 1. Connect to NodeJs to download workouts (or create on the device ?)
 1. Save previous weight for specific exercises, when coming back, we could reload previously used weight

+## Else

+1. Too much reliance on the FakeWeight
+2. StopListening and StartListening are global per sensor.
+If used at two different places, it shut downs everything.